Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Introduction

 (which has compact values and locally compact graph) can be proved to be an approximate lower-semicontinuous multifunction.
 This property would trivially hold true whenever $\Phi$ is single valued, i.e.$\;$if the previously discussed uniqueness of ground states of \eqref{LEeq} holds true.
 Alternatively, one may require that the graph of $\Phi$ is connected.
 As discussed in Remark \ref{rem_Th_main_log}, the validity of any of these statements for $q\in\ ]1, \bar q]$ with $\bar q>1$ independent of $\sigma$ would yield a $\log$-concave ground state of \eqref{LSeq} as well.

 We were not able to prove these properties and resort to a connected subset of $\,]1, 2^*-1[\ \times W^{1,2}_0(\Omega)$ made of general solutions of \eqref{LEeq}, rather than of ground states.
 The latter is obtained through degree methods, see Lemma \ref{lemmaconn}, and all these solutions have local degree $-1$. \item In \cite{Lin94} it is shown that solutions to \eqref{Linp} in strongly convex bounded domains of $\R^2$ are $(1-q)/2$ concave.
 We thus see that solutions of \eqref{LEeq} enjoy the same concavity properties of \eqref{Linp}, suggesting that a \emph{negative perturbation}, in some way, does not affect the concavity properties of the equation.
-When dealing with sums (see e.g.$\,$\cite[Corollary 6.6]{GaSq24}), we know that the biggest exponent dictates the right transformation, which is coherent with the fact that here $q>1$.
+When dealing with sums (see e.g.$\,$\cite[Corollary 6.6]{GaSq25}), we know that the biggest exponent dictates the right transformation, which is coherent with the fact that here $q>1$.
 Similarly, equation \eqref{eq_rescaled_gen} with $b=\lambda_1$

-enjoys the same concavity properties of the eigenfunction equation, which is recovered by sending $a \to 0$; again, $u \log u^2$ is negative near the origin. \item In \cite{Gom07} the author shows the existence of a minimiser of the energy functional corresponding to \eqref{LEeq}, constrained on the subspace of quasi-concave functions.
-Unfortunately this would not immediately implies that such a minimiser is a solution of the equation (i.e.$\;$ we do not know if this subspace is a natural constraint).
+enjoys the same concavity properties of the eigenfunction equation, which is recovered by sending $a \to 0$; again, $u \log u^2$ is negative near the origin.
+We refer to \cite{HaNa25} for some $\log$-concavity results on small negative sublinear perturbations of the eigenfunction problem. \item In \cite{Gom07} the author shows the existence of a minimiser of the energy functional corresponding to \eqref{LEeq}, constrained on the subspace of quasi-concave functions.
+Unfortunately this would not immediately imply that such a minimiser is a solution of the equation (i.e.$\;$ we do not know if this subspace is a natural constraint).
 A similar approach, with the same obstacle, could also be pursued for \eqref{LSeq}. \item Finally, it is worth underlining that in both Theorems \ref{thm_main_log} and \ref{thm_main_power} we obtain local \emph{strong} concavity without any regularity or strict convexity assumption on $\Omega$, just its convexity and boundedness.
 In particular, $\Omega$ may have corners and flat parts, but still the positive super-level sets of the solutions of \eqref{LSeq} and \eqref{LEeq} are strictly convex.
-This is obtained through the constant rank theorem \cite{KoLe87} coupled with a non-trivial argument based on its level-set counterpart proved in \cite{BGMX11} and which has some interest by itself.
+This is obtained through the constant rank theorem \cite{KoLe87} coupled with a non-trivial argument based on its level-set counterpart proved in \cite{BGMX11}, which has some interest by itself.
 See Section \ref{sec_CRT} for further details. \end{itemize} \end{remark}